supabase-community/postgres-wasm-fdw/README.md

 ### Release the Wasm FDW package

 To create a release of the Wasm FDW package, create a version tag and then push it.
-This will trigger a workflow to build the package and create a release on GitHub.
+This will trigger a workflow to build the package and create a release on your repo.

 ```bash
 git tag v0.1.0